-Department Duties Audit Committee Assist the Board in supervising and evaluating the fair presentation of the Company's financial statements, the appointment and discharge of attesting CPAs and evaluating their independence, as well as the effective implementation of the internal control system.
-Comply with applicable laws and regulations, and control the Company's existing or potential risks, to ensure that the Company's operations comply with applicable government laws and practices.
-Remuneration Committee Regularly review the organizational charter of the Remuneration Committee and propose amendments if necessary.
-Establish and regularly review the performance evaluation and remuneration policies, systems, standards, and structures for the Company's directors and managers.
-Regularly assess and determine the remunerations of the Company's directors and managers.
+Department Duties Audit Committee Assist the Board in supervising and evaluating the fair presentation of Company's financial statements, the appointment and discharge of attest CPAs and evaluating their independence, as well as the effect implementation of the internal control system.
+Comply with applicable laws and regulations, and control the Compan existing or potential risks, to ensure that the Company's operations com with applicable government laws and practices.
+Remuneration Committee Regularly review the organizational charter of the Remuneration Commit and propose amendments if necessary.
+Establish and regularly review the performance evaluation and remunerat policies, systems, standards, and structures for the Company's directors managers.
+Regularly assess and determine the remunerations of the Compandirectors and managers.
 Audit Office Audit the work performance of each department.
 Audit and report on the eight internal control cycles.

-Department Duties 1.
-Assist the president in drafting the Company's long, medium and short-term development strategies and goals 2.
-Integrate company-wide management systems 3.
-Be responsible for performance management and business performance analysis President's Office 4.
-Construct the Company's overall operation and management model and promote it to all departments Tresident 5 Office 5.
-Assess various significant investment projects 5.
-6. Track and review various projects or major plans 0.
-7. Assist various departments in determining KPIs to ensure the improvement of the Company's operating performance 8.
-Deal with and coordinate on solving problems between major cross-functional departments 1.
-Plan for the Company's long-term business development plan 2.
-Collect and analyze market information related to research and development 3.
-Develop the new market development strategy 4.
-Research and develop new products 5.
-Improve new production technologies 6.
-Develop new customers, and promote, package and exhibit new products Business Division 7.
-Make the departmental business plan of the department 8.
-Implement the department's business, marketing management, and production and sales coordination matters 9.
-Carry out the commissioned processing of products or domestic and foreign marketing and affairs 10.
-Manage customer credit 11.
-Plan the marketing strategy 1.
-Recruit and hire employees 2.
-Organize training Human Resource 3.
-Remuneration system Department 4.
-Employees' attendance, rotation, leave of absence, and labor and health (HR and insurance administration) 5.
-Maintain and repair buildings and equipment 6.
-Prepare for meetings of the Remuneration Committee 7.
-Property management 8.
-Document control 1.
-Plan/raise long-term capital 2.
-3. Manage working capital Manage exchange rate risk Prepare financial statements Finance Department 4.
-5. Prepare financial statements Present and clarify the financial position and operating results 5.
-6. Prepare for shareholders' meetings and board meetings 0.
-7. Manage and report on insider ownership 7.
-8. ٥.
-Tax planning and management
+Department Duties President's Office Assist the president in drafting the Company's long, medium and short-term development strategies and goals Integrate company-wide management systems Be responsible for performance management and business performance analysis Construct the Company's overall operation and management model and promote it to all departments Assess various significant investment projects Track and review various projects or major plans Assist various departments in determining KPIs to ensure the improvement of the Company's operating performance Deal with and coordinate on solving problems between major cross-functional departments Business Division Plan for the Company's long-term business development plan Collect and analyze market information related to research and development Develop the new market development strategy Research and develop new products Improve new production technologies Develop new customers, and promote, package and exhibit new products Make the departmental business plan of the department Implement the department's business, marketing management, and production and sales coordination matters Carry out the commissioned processing of products or domestic and foreign marketing and affairs Manage customer credit Plan the marketing strategy Human Resource Department (HR and administration) Recruit and hire employees Organize training Remuneration system Employees' attendance, rotation, leave of absence, and labor and health insurance Maintain and repair buildings and equipment Prepare for meetings of the Remuneration Committee Property management Document control Finance Department Plan/raise long-term capital Manage working capital Manage exchange rate risk Prepare financial statements Present and clarify the financial position and operating results Prepare for shareholders' meetings and board meetings Manage and report on insider ownership Tax planning and management

 Department Duties 1.
-Develop, maintain and implement the Company's operation and management information system Information 2.
+Develop, maintain and implement the Company's operation and managemen information system Information 2.
 Plan, build and maintain the Company's network information system Department 3.
 Develop new systems in response to the management needs of each department 4.
 Update and maintain computer software and hardware 1.
 Make the plant's production plan and implement the plant's production and management 2.
 Perform production tasks such as operating and maintaining the plant's machinery and equipment 3.
 Supply electricity, air conditioning, tap water, and steam Vietnam Plant 4.
 Occupational safety management 5.
 Perform general affairs including property management, purchasing, daily pay personnel, employee benefits, and meals 6.
 Manage movable and real property such as houses, machine and equipment 7.
 Manage environmental health, fire protection, transportation, and communication.